coggro/stars-without-number/gamelog.md

 We're able to crack into the first class portions of food on the shuttle.
 We have 10 person/days of food and water.

 As we check out the shattered remnatns of the shuttle, we come across the portion of the shuttle that contained the escape pods.
 There are 6 pods.
 5 are still attached and crushed beyond repair - 1 is missing.

+## 2020-05-23-S -- Session 002

+We are in the smoking crater of the ship's boat.
+Something terrible happened on our way down, and so we have awakened several days after the crash.
+It's roughly 4AM.

+"The crash has really thrown a wrench in your plans."

+We stand on the lip of the crater.
+Emrite uses the light on her metatool to look at the area around us and notices that the ground around us is incredibly muddy.
+That's odd, since we're at the top of a hill...
+The trees around us look odd as well.
+Those near us have mud splashed on them up around mid-thigh height.
+There is something splashing in a nearby mud puddle.

+Kruuti takes out her light as well and we see a mostly-translucent speckled 6-tentacled cephalopod.
+Nearby, another also splashes in the puddle.
+It's a muggy bog.
+We're a good 75 ft above the plains below us.

+We see lots of broken trees, but they aren't pointed towards the crater.
+Kruuti attempts to fix the bioscanne.